Plan Availability: Site Builder is an optional add-on to all plans.

 Expedition’s homepage is made up of a hero image block followed by up to three customizable sections, each of which has the option to be swapped out for a different block type.
 Hovering over each block will reveal options to delete, edit or swap it out for another block type.
 For full instructions on how to edit and manage content blocks, please see our knowledge base article on managing layout.

-Each grid item is comprised of the item’s image followed underneath by the item’s summary and a configure booking link that will take customers to the item’s booking page.
-The summary that is displayed for each item is pulled from the item’s summary field in your Checkfront Booking Manager (Item > Edit Item - Description > Summary).
+Each grid item is comprised of the item’s or product's image followed underneath by the item’s or product's summary and a configure booking link that will take customers to the item’s or product's booking page.
+The summary that is displayed for each item or product is pulled from the item’s summary field in your Checkfront Booking Manager (Item > Edit Item - Description > Summary) or the product's details field (Product > Edit Item - Details > Details).

 The categories page shows a list of all the categories that you’ve created in the admin, displayed in a grid similar to the inventory page.
-Each item in the grid shows the category’s image, description and a view category link that takes the customer to that category’s page, listing the individual items within.
+Each item in the grid shows the category’s image, description, and a view category link that takes the customer to that category’s page, listing the individual items or products within.

 Individual Category Pages

-An individual category page is similar in function to the inventory page except that instead of listing all your items, it lists the items specific to one category.
+An individual category page is similar in function to the inventory page except that instead of listing all your items or products, it lists the items or products specific to one category.
 It is made up of two component blocks: a hero image block and the item grid.

-Same as the inventory page, each grid item is comprised of the item’s image, followed underneath with the item’s summary and a configure booking link that will take customers to the item’s booking page.
-The summary that is displayed for each item is pulled from the item’s summary field in the Booking Manager (Item > Edit Item - Description > Summary).
+Same as the inventory page, each grid item is comprised of the item’s or product's image, followed underneath with the item’s or product's summary and a configure booking link that will take customers to the item’s or product's booking page.
+The summary that is displayed for each item or product is pulled from the item’s summary field in the Booking Manager (Item > Edit Item - Description > Summary) or the product's details field (Product > Edit Product > Details > Details).

-Your item pages are comprised of several static components and customizable blocks: a hero image block, a booking bar (which includes an item parameter list block) and book now link to open the booking modal, a social sharing links block, item description, item images/video and up to three custom sections.
+Your item or product pages are comprised of several static components and customizable blocks: a hero image block, a booking bar (which includes an item parameter list block) and book now link to open the booking modal, a social sharing links block, item or product description, item or product images/video, and up to three custom sections.

 Making a BookingBack to top

-In expedition, your item’s booking components are located in a booking modal, accessed via the book now link in the item’s booking bar.
-These components can include but are not limited to, date and time inputs (style varies by item’s allocation), parameter selections, a discount/promo code field, and subtotal for booking configuration.
+In Expedition, your item’s or product's booking components are located in a booking modal, accessed via the book now link in the item’s or product's booking bar.
+These components can include but are not limited to, date and time inputs (style varies by item’s or product's allocation), parameter selections, a discount/promo code field, and subtotal for booking configuration.

 Date and Time Inputs